 Dried Blood Spot vs. Venipuncture: What blood draw method is more accurate?

 One of the biggest challenges for clinical or diagnostic labs is gaining access to the skilled labor required to provide specimen collections.
 Without these specimens, labs cannot generate results to provide to patients.
-Over 70 percent of medical decisions are based on a lab result, but access to these tests can be a challenge for patients.
+Over 70 percent of medical decisions are based on lab results, but access to these tests can be a challenge for patients.

 The My One Medical Source® (MOMS) platform is a compliant, convenient, and quality process-driven solution for labs struggling to gain access to this labor pool.
 Our MAP: Medical Access Point™ network is comprised of brick-and-mortar facilities that have the skilled labor required to perform necessary specimen collections in place.